maneeshaindrachapa/Hall-Management-System/README.md

 # Hall Management System - Angular 4 with PHP Backend
 This repository contains a comprehensive guide on integrating Angular 4 with a PHP backend for a Hall Management System.
-Follow the steps below to set up the project, establish a database connection, and seamlessly connect the frontend and backend.
+Please follow the steps below to set up the project, set up a database connection, and seamlessly connect the frontend and backend.

 ## Installation and Setup
 - Ensure Node.js and npm are installed on your system.